Lithuanian Riflemen's Union

+It is active in three main areas: military training, sport, and culture.
+In peacetime, it prepares Lithuanian citizens for armed and civil resistance as well as supports state institutions with volunteers during national emergencies.
+During the state of war, its armed formations fall under the direct command of the Lithuanian Armed Forces.

 History

 Establishment

 The Lithuanian Riflemen's Union was established in Kaunas on 27 June 1919 as a shooting section within the Lithuanian Sport Union.
-Several historic events determined the establishment of the Union – Lithuania had just declared independence and was asserting it in the wars against the Bolshevik Red Army, the Western Russian Volunteer Army and the young Polish Armed Forces.
+Several historic events determine its establishment – Lithuania had just declared independence and was asserting it in wars against the Bolshevik Red Army, the West Russian Volunteer Army and the young Polish Armed Forces.

-Vladas Putvinskis and Matas Šalčius were the most important activists behind the idea to form a Union, and Putvinskis became the first Commander of the LRU and its main ideologue.
-Both of them came up with the idea to form a paramilitary group at almost the same time, but the scope that they envisioned was different.
+Vladas Putvinskis and Matas Šalčius were the Union's most important activists, and Putvinskis became its first commander and main ideologue.
+Both of them almost simultaneously thought of creating a paramilitary group, but they differently envisioned its scope.